 The metals studio consists of one large general area that contains twelve benches and eight soldering stations.
 There are also four specialized rooms dedicated to casting, raising, machine equipment, and chemical processes/enameling.
 We also have separate accommodations for our laser machine with utility space for students to employ large-scale works while engaged a variety of mix medium materials.
 We provides students the opportunity to become accomplished in traditional jewelry making techniques including: raising, stone setting, chain making, granulation, casting (centrifugal and vacuum), enameling, etching, forming, anodizing, patination, and chasing and repoussé.
 However within our fundamental approach to jewelry making we focused implement and emphasize an interdisciplinary contemporary approach to exploring innovative concepts, theories, material studies, and new technologies.
 Our graduate students have additional studio space that accommodates complete jewelry benches.

 A recent revival of printmaking in Southwest region has created a sustained interest among the students on how to make prints.
-At NMSU the Printmaking area has seen a continuous rise in enrollment and has been expanding its course offerings.
-We currently offer introductory, intermediate, and advanced levels of printmaking, as well a printmaking workshop for graduate students and undergrads working on their thesis.
 The Printmaking area offers instruction in various print mediums – including Relief, Monotype, Intaglio, Lithography and Serigraphy.
-Besides traditional printmaking, the area students are also challenging the medium through innovation and interdisciplinary practices, investigating digital, photo based, and mixed media approaches.